dreamer/boxtron/README.md

 You can pick different screen by changing option `dosbox.fullscreenmode` in settings file or using `SDOS_SCREEN=<num>` environment variable.

-### GOG Games

-To easily install a DOS game from GOG to your Steam library, use included script:

-    $ ./install-gog-game ~/Downloads/setup_warcraft_orcs__humans_1.2_\(28330\).exe

-It will unpack the game to `~/.local/share/games`, prepare a setup that works around all known Steam bugs and generate `.desktop` file to be added to your Steam library.
-After that you can play the game using steam-dos or Proton.

-Installation script depends only on Python standard library, you can put it in your PATH or wherever you like.

 ### MIDI support

 TiMidity++ (or FluidSynth) are started and closed automatically, unless they are already